AlvaroSmorras/mdmix_convergence/README.md

       WAT: :WAT@O

 Sampling:
-  - Cross replica: True # Pool all trajectories from replicas together
+  # Pool all trajectories from replicas together
+  - Cross replica: True
-  - Intra replica: False # Separate the replicas.
+  # Separate the replicas.
 To see how the densities evolve in time.
 Ideally from Uniform distribution to concentrated hotspots.
+  - Intra replica: False
   - Meta-replicas: 5
-  - Sampling steps: [5, 10, 25, 50, 100, 150, 200, 250] # 300 ns is the whole sampling population.
-Thus sampling without replacement all 300 ns is redundant.
+  # If 300 ns is the whole sampling population, increasing the sampling to 300 ns without replacement is redundant.
+  - Sampling steps: [5, 10, 25, 50, 100, 150, 200, 250]
   - Output directory: lib/inputs/SOCS1_AF
   - Output grids directory: dgrids/SOCS1_AF
 ```